vmware-tanzu/tanzu-cli/docs/plugindev/contract.md

 # Plugin Contract

-plugin autocompletion integration
+plugin auto-completion integration

-- plugin expected to provide autocompletion support for its own commands
+- plugin expected to provide autocompletion support for its commands

-main cli will capture and passthrough the arguments it receives plugin post-install
+The Tanzu Core CLI will capture and passthrough the arguments it receives plugin post-install

 --------------------------

-More than any arbitrary executable binary, the plugin binary has to satisfy a set of for usable as a Tanzu CLI plugin.
+More than any arbitrary executable binary, the plugin binary has to satisfy a set of requirements for use as a Tanzu CLI plugin.
 These requirements are also referred to as the plugin contract.

 Since the primary means through which the CLI interacts with plugins is via